Amorelli-Matthew/PlantPal/WIRING_GUIDE.md

 - All timestamps use uptime (not real-time clock)
 - Temperature currently uses fake values (22°C)
-- Fan motor logging is present but physical motor not implemented
+- Fan motor is implemented on pin 31 via transistor (active HIGH: HIGH = ON, LOW = OFF)
 - Serial Monitor shows all state changes and motor activity with timestamps